 Ayana: I think we came into this relationship as prepared as possible, but there are things you just can't foresee.
 I had to learn he wasn't used to having boundaries, or [being] challenged on certain behaviors that didn't promote growth.
 As someone who's very vocal, I think he found me to be a nagger, which was quite the contrary.

 I wasn't going to allow anyone, including him, to mess with my peace.
-I worked too hard for it.
+I worked too

 As far as my own bad behaviors, I had the tendency to lump his shortcomings with all my previous relationships by generalizing statements.
 Bola's an amazing guy and didn't deserve to carry the burdens of my unresolved anger.

 Bola: I think it's fine not to have all the answers.
 I'm not the best communicator so I don't always know how to express my thoughts and feelings, and it's good to have someone that knows and understands me during those times I can't express myself the way I want to.
 I've learned that there is a constant give and take.
 Love isn't a given, you have to work at it.
-Also, you have to figure out new ways and things to love about it each other.
+Also, you have to figure out new ways and things to love about each other.

 Ayana: I can't be happy with him if I'm not happy with myself.
 Since we're both creatives, we need those outlets of outward expression.
 If my outlets aren't nourished, I become dull and unhappy.